metio/pasejo/tests/cmd/hook/run/run.md

 $ pasejo hook run --pull --verbose
 ?
 1
 Executing pull hooks for store 'something'
-Error: Failed to run command
+Error: Failed to run hook "sdfgdf"

 Caused by:
     No such file or directory (os error 2)